trgrimm/trgrimm.github.io/_posts/2024-06-01-hypothesis_testing.md

 Suppose we observe the following:

-Because we're comparing averages of weight loss between two, we'll use a [*t*-test](https://en.wikipedia.org/wiki/Student%27s_t-test) to test our hypothesis.
+Because we're comparing averages of weight loss between two groups, we'll use a two-sample [*t*-test](https://en.wikipedia.org/wiki/Student%27s_t-test) to test our hypothesis.